- What is Creative Commons?

-- Sharing Your Own Work: Why use a Creative Commons license?
+- Why should I use a Creative Commons license when sharing my work?

 Creative Commons is a non-profit organization that created a set of simple, easy-to-understand copyright licenses.
 These are legally enforceable licenses that allow creators to mark a work with permission to make a variety of uses, with the aim of expanding the range of things available for others to share, quote, adapt, and build upon.
 Creative Commons licenses do two things: They allow creators to share their work easily, and they allow everyone to find work that is free to use without permission.
 As long as you obey the terms of the license attached to the work, you can use Creative Commons licensed material without fear of accidentally infringing someone’s copyright.
 We encourage the use of Creative Commons licenses because they effectively help communicate information about copyright holdersholders’ intentions and thus help everyone know with clarity what may be used and how – and what requires permission.
 They help authors and creators manage their copyrights and share their creative work without losing control over it.
 Further, Creative Commons licenses facilitate creators’ rights by communicating clearly a contact for permission when appropriate.